Q: How is Inherent Risk Calculated?

 Q: How is Impact calculated?

-A: Impact is derived from scoping responses that inform how a customer actually uses a third party according to eight asset classes (Applications, Business Process, Data, Devices, Digital Identities, Facilities, Networks, People).
+A: Impact is derived from the Impact Questionnaire responses that inform how a customer actually uses a third party according to eight asset classes (Applications, Business Process, Data, Devices, Digital Identities, Facilities, Networks, People).
 This information is obtained when the customer fills out a third-party profile during bulk company inspection.
 Companies with Significant interaction against many of their customer’s assets have greater impact than those that have Least or Minimal interaction.
-Impact is based on the scoping answers, which range from 0/Least to 3/Significant.
-The impact score is the sum of all 8 scoping answers along an exponential scale so higher scopes (e.g. Significant) count for much more than lower ones (e.g. Least).
+Impact is based on the Impact Questionnaire answers, which range from 0/Least to 3/Significant.
+The impact score is the sum of all 8 Impact Questionnaire answers along an exponential scale so higher scopes (e.g. Significant) count for much more than lower ones (e.g. Least).

 Industry classification plays a key role in this process by identifying the applicable threats a company may experience along with the current focus of threat activity from various feeds.